Neuroscience is the study of the brain and the rest of the nervous system in humans and other animals.

 - Standard academic entry requirements: S5 entry requirement = AAAA or AAABB.
 S6 entry requirement = AAAAAB (S6 entry requirements only apply to applicants who achieved the minimum S5 requirements and have been made a conditional offer.)

-- Minimum academic entry requirements: Applicants who achieve less than AAAA or AAABB in S5 but have achieved at least ABBB MAY receive an offer based on S6 results.
-A decision will be made in March 2015.
+- Minimum academic entry requirements: Applicants who achieve less than AAAA or AAABB in S5 but achieved at least ABBB MAY receive an offer based on S6 results.
+A decision will be made in March 2016.

 - Standard academic entry requirements: 36 points.